sussii/k12.interncamp.assignment.book/content/50_Day6_7_Assignment/_index.md

 ---
-title: "Day6 Assignment"
+title: "Day6-7: Project for Classical Methods"
 chapter: true
-weight: 60
+weight: 50
 ---

-# Day6 Assignment
+# Day5 Assignment

-Day6 is for ramping up.
+Day5 is for ramping up.
 No hurry.

 ### Learning Objcetives
 - Get familiar with AWS Products